x86-potato/QtRV/README.md

-# QtRV — MIPS Assembly IDE & Pipelined CPU Simulator
+# QtMips — MIPS Assembly IDE & Pipelined CPU Simulator

-QtRV is a desktop IDE for writing, assembling, and executing MIPS assembly programs, built with C++17 and Qt5.
+QtMips is a desktop IDE for writing, assembling, and executing MIPS assembly programs, built with C++17 and Qt5.
 It includes a from-scratch lexer, parser, assembler, and CPU core, and supports both a single-cycle execution mode and a 5-stage pipelined execution mode with hazard detection, stalls, and flushes — visualized live as the program runs.

 ## Screenshots